MST9/dialog_graph_encoding/README.md

 This work is my implementation of dialog encoding part of DialMed: A Dataset for Dialogue-based Medication Recommendation (https://github.com/Hhhhhhhzf/DialMed).
 I have translated some chinese text to english for my own understanding purpose.

+Please note code and dataset are not official.

 I have also used dataset from https://github.com/Hhhhhhhzf/DialMed and translated them in english.